Windows OS Hub

 • Group Policies are not applied to the user.

 While troubleshooting the problem, we noticed that all problem users belonged to a large number of Active Directory security groups (more than 200 including nested groups).
-Together with SSPI token too large errors, this clearly indicates that the maximum length of the Kerberos ticket used to authenticate user has been exceeded.
+Together with SSPI token too large errors, this indicates that the maximum length of the Kerberos ticket used to authenticate the user has been exceeded.

 Contents: